 Ignition interlock device

-A driver with a suspended license as a result of a DWI conviction may be able to apply for a restricted license, that will permit them to drive if their car is fitted with an ignition interlock device (IID).
+A driver with a suspended license as a result of a DWI conviction may be able to apply for a restricted license, which will permit them to drive if their car is fitted with an ignition interlock device (IID).
 This mechanism is installed in the vehicle’s ignition system, to control when the car will start.
 To activate the engine, the driver must blow into the IID to give a blood alcohol concentration reading.
 If the driver’s BAC is over a pre-determined limit (this is usually lower than the standard 0.08% limit), the vehicle will not start.
 Keep in mind that ignition interlock devices are expensive, and the cost of their installation is usually covered by the driver.

 Essential needs license

-An occupational or essential needs license may be awarded to a driver whose license has been suspended due to driving while intoxicated, if they can prove that they have an “essential need” to drive.
+An occupational or essential needs license may be awarded to a driver whose license has been suspended due to driving while intoxicated if they can prove that they have an “essential need” to drive.
 This may include traveling to work or school (when no alternative modes of transport are available) or transporting a family member to essential appointments.
 A driver with an essential needs license is only permitted to use their car for the purposes set out on the license.
 If they are found driving for any other reason, their license will be revoked.
 Occupational and essential needs licenses are usually not an option for drivers who have committed very serious or repeat DWI offenses.